Testimonials

 How long is the fellowship, and what are the start and end dates?

-The fellowship runs for six months, starting at the end of June 2025 and wrapping up in early December 2025.
+The fellowship runs for four months, starting at the end of July 2025 and wrapping up in November 2025.

 Do Fellows stay in their government jobs while participating in this program?